Algebro-Geometric Solutions of the Generalized Virasoro Constraints: KdV and the string equation

-The moral of this section is that we have been able to define arrow $B$ of diagram~(\ref{eq:BigDiagramIntro}) of the Introduction and study some of its properties.
-Summarizing, the previous Theorems show that: first, there is an injection: { } where $\tau_1(t)$ and $\tau_2(t)$ are identified when the second derivatives of their logarithms coincide, and $\rho_1$ and $\rho_2$ are equivalent when $\rho_1(L_{-1})-\rho_2(L_{-1})\in\C((z^2))$.
-And second, that the arrow $\bar B$ can be defined on the subset of those $\rho$ such that $b_{-1}\in\frac12\Z\setminus\Z$.
+The moral of this section is that we have been able to def\/ine arrow $B$ of diagram~(\ref{eq:BigDiagramIntro}) of the Introduction and study some of its properties.
+Summarizing, the previous Theorems show that: f\/irst, there is an injection